Events & Callbacks

 analytics.track('ai_prompt_sent', {

-workspaceId: currentUser.workspaceId,
+workspaceId: params.workspaceId,

 requestId: params.requestId,